Nazirite: Stories

 According to the Mishnah, Queen Helena of Adiabene (c.
 48 CE) once placed herself under a Nazirite vow for seven years, on condition that her son returned home from war safely.
-When her son returned home safely, she began to perform her Nazirite vow for seven years, after which she brought the required animal offerings to the Jerusalem.
+When her son returned home safely, she began to perform her Nazirite vow for seven years, after which she brought the required animal offerings to Jerusalem.
 Upon arriving there, she was told by the School of Hillel that she must observe her vow anew, and she therefore lived as a Nazirite for seven more years.
 Towards the end of those seven years, she contracted corpse uncleanness which rendered her vow as null and void, and, therefore, was required to repeat her Nazirite vow once again for a period of another seven years.
 Altogether, she continued her Nazirite vow for a period of 21 years.

 According to the Jerusalem Talmud, Simeon the Just (a High Priest) opposed the nazirite vow and ate of the sacrifice offered by a nazirite on only a single occasion.
 Once a youth with flowing hair came to him and wished to have his head shorn.
 When asked his motive, the youth replied that he had seen his own face reflected in the spring and it had pleased him so that he feared lest his beauty might become an idol to him.
 He, therefore, wished to offer up his hair to God, and Simeon then partook of the sin offering which he brought.

 The Jerusalem Talmud tells the story of 300 nazirites who came to offer sacrifices at the conclusion of their vow, but could not afford the animals for the sacrifices.
 Shimon ben Shetach, who was head of the Sanhedrin, was able to annul the vows of 150 of them (retroactively cancelling the nazirite period and making their sacrifices unnecessary), but was unable to find a justification to annul the vows of the other 150.
 He then went to the king (Alexander Jannaeus), and offered to split the costs of sacrifices for the 300 nazirites.
 The king provided money for the sacrifices of the 150; Shimon provided no money as the vows of his 150 were already nullified.
 This angered the king, who felt tricked: Shimon was forced to flee, but eventually reconciled with the king by explaining how they had contributed equally, "you with your money and I with my learning".

-Gamaliel records in the Mishna how the father of Rabbi Chenena made a lifetime nazirite vow before him.
+Gamaliel records in the Mishna show the father of Rabbi Chenena made a lifetime nazirite vow before him.